Wolverine971/9takes/src/blog/people/techies/Elon-Musk.md

           "@type": "Question",
           "acceptedAnswer": {
             "@type": "Answer",
             "text": "Elon Musk's inner world is likely a complex landscape of ideas, theories, and future possibilities.
-As a Type 5, he would be constantly seeking to understand the world around him, diving deep into subjects that interest him."
+As a Type 5, he constantly sought to understand the world around him, diving deep into subjects that interest him."
           },
           "name": "What might Elon Musk's inner world be like?"
         },